Solar Panel Inspection Checklist for Australian Homeowners (2026)

 • Checking inverter error codes

-• Inspecting roof mounting brackets and flashings from a safe vantage point
+• Inspecting roof mounting brackets from a safe vantage point

-• Trimming vegetation near panels (from ground — not the roof)
+• Trimming vegetation near panels from ground level

 • Checking for visible pests and nesting material at panel edges